renalprog¶

 - Automated filtering of low-expression genes

-- Robust outlier detection using Mahalanobis distance
+- Outlier detection using Mahalanobis distance

 - Normalization and batch effect correction

-- Integration with TCGA and other genomics datasets
+- Integration with TCGA bulk RNA-seq datasets

 🧠 Deep Learning Models¶

-- Conditional VAE (CVAE) for stage-specific modeling
+- Conditional VAE (CVAE) for fully supervised tasks

 - Support for custom architectures and hyperparameters

-- GPU acceleration for large-scale datasets
+- GPU acceleration with PyTorch

 🔄 Trajectory Generation¶